Amruta14-a/sql_retail_sales_p1/README.md

 3. Run Queries: Use `analysis_queries.sql` to perform data analysis.
 4. Explore Further: Modify the queries to explore insights and answer additional business questions.
 ## Author - Amruta Ubhale
+##  LinkedIn ID - www.linkedin.com/in/amrutau

-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!
+This project is included in my portfolio to demonstrate SQL skills relevant to data analyst roles.
+For any questions or feedback, please feel free to reach out.

 Thank you for visiting this project.
 Your feedback is appreciated.